sairum/tcsBU/README.md

 > **NOTE2**: The link to the online version of the software provided in the paper (http://cibio.up.pt/software/tcsBU) is not working due to a server misconfiguration that we cannot solve.
 However, using the complete URL (http://cibio.up.pt/software/tcsBU/index.html) should work for now.

+> **NOTE 3**: Until further notice, tcsBU online version (http://cibio.up.pt/software/tcsBU/index.html) will be not available due to a change in the Internet Provider.
+I can still use the current version of tcsBU by selecting the master branch and downloading the files of this repository, saving them in any folder.
+Go to that folder and click on *index.html* or open it with any modern browser.

 ## a TCS network beautifier

 TCS (Clement *et al.* 2000) is among the most popular haplotype network reconstruction methods.
 Written in Java, it is based on the *Statistical Parsimony* algorithm developed by Templeton *et al.* (1992).
 Unfortunately, TCS has some major limitations related with its output: